Understand the Procurement Methods

 Individuals with organizational responsibility may purchase goods and services using several procurement methods:

 - Virginia’s electronic ordering system (eVA).
-Use eVA to initiate purchases of more than $5,000 and to confirm a P-Card purchase made outside of eVA.
+Use eVA to initiate purchases.
 These purchases may be charged to the Purchasing Charge Card (in eVA) or billed to the University (purchase order) and paid by invoice through Accounts Payable.
 For items that are exempt from eVA and/or eVA fees, please review the eVA Exemption Guide.

 - The Payment Request Form.
 Use the Payment Request System for certain payments and reimbursements.